Statue of Oliver Cromwell, Westminster

 A statue of Oliver Cromwell stands outside the House of Commons of the United Kingdom in Westminster, London.
 Oliver Cromwell was Lord Protector of the Commonwealth of England, Scotland and Ireland between 1653 and 1658.
-Directly opposite the statue, in the wall of St Margaret's Church, on the other side of the road, is a bust of Charles I, which is often unnoticed.
+Directly opposite the statue, in the wall of St Margaret's Church, on the other side of the road, is a bust of Charles I.

 The statue was designed by Hamo Thornycroft and erected in 1899.
 It has divided opinion, both before its erection and since, due to Cromwell's opposition to the monarchy and his role in the conquest of Ireland.

 The statue is one of five public statues of Cromwell in the United Kingdom and is Grade II listed for its architectural merit.

 Description

 The statue was sculpted by Hamo Thornycroft and features Cromwell standing holding a sword and a bible.
 The bible is marked "Holy Bible 1641", and while the main statue of Cromwell is marked "Hamo Thornycroft 1897", the lion on the base is marked "1899".